seanmorris/php-wasm-site/pages/extensions/using-php-extensions.md

 dl('php-8.3-dom.so');
 ```

-You can also pass an array as the `extensions` argument to the constructor from Javascript to auto-generate an ini file that loads your extensions.
+You can also pass an array as the `extensions` argument to the constructor from Javascript to automatically generate an ini file that loads your extensions.

 ```javascript
 const php = new PhpWeb({sharedLibs: [